Joey Meneses Player Props: Nationals vs. Reds

-Joey Meneses -- with an on-base percentage of .238 in his past 10 games, 84 points lower than his season-long percentage -- will be in action for the Washington Nationals versus the Cincinnati Reds, with Graham Ashcraft on the hill, on July 5 at 7:05 PM ET.
+Joey Meneses -- with a slugging percentage of .256 in his past 10 games (including zero homers) -- will be in action for the Washington Nationals versus the Cincinnati Reds, with Brandon Williamson on the hill, on July 6 at 1:05 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Reds.
+He had a one-hit performance in his previous game (1-for-3) against the Reds.

 Joey Meneses Game Info & Props vs. the Reds